Maslow Software

 9. Advanced options (see below).

-10. Runs each motor, (one at a time) and displays on the serial monitor whether it passes or fails the test.
+10. Runs each motor, (one at a time) and displays on the serial monitor whether it passes or fail the test.

 Advanced options

-3. Starts a tool to simulate machine deviation caused by incorrect dimensions entered in calibration.
+3. Launches a tool to simulate machine deviation due to wrong dimensions entered in calibration.

 4. Resets Ground Control and the Control Board to default values - You will need to re-calibrate after this.

-• Most settings here are automatically calculated during calibration or preset default parameters - Do not change any of them unless you know what you're doing.
+• Most settings here are automatically calculated during calibration or preset default parameters - Do not change any of it unless you know what you're doing.